AdobeDocs/core-services.en/help/interface/marketing-cloud-integrations.md

 Help: [Audiences](audience-library.md#topic_679810123CAA4E0CA4FA3417FB0100C7)

-Create and manage Audiences in the Experience Cloud [!UICONTROL Audience Library].
+Create and manage Audiences in Experience Cloud [!UICONTROL Audience Library].
 Audiences can be created or derived from various sources, such as:

 * New ones created in the [!DNL Experience Cloud].
 * From [!DNL Analytics] segments published to the [!DNL Experience Cloud].